boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/index.md

 [Spring Boot](/embedding-options/embedding-sdk/samples/spring-boot/)

-> **NOTE:** If you're looking for a Bold BI version 3.2.16 supporting samples, please click [here](/embedding-options/embedding-sdk/samples/v3.2.16/).
+> **NOTE:** If you are seeking a Bold BI version 3.2.16 with supporting samples, please click [here](/embedding-options/embedding-sdk/samples/v3.2.16/).